acri-st/moderation-handling/README.md

 ### What is the Moderation-handling microservice?

-The Moderation-handling microservice is a specialized component within architecture.
-It is responsible for redirecting moderation events in real-time, providing automated content moderation capabilities for distributed systems.
+The Moderation-handling microservice is responsible for redirecting moderation events in real-time, providing moderation management tools for distributed systems.

 **Key Features:**
 - **Event Processing**: Handles incoming moderation events from various sources